Why Does The Earth Rotate? (Causes And Effects)

 Approximately 4.5 billion years ago, the solar system was formed in a hydrogen cloud, like the Eagle Nebula.
 This nebula started collapsing, most likely due to an external force such as a supernova.
 The individual atoms began to run into each other.
 Due to this stronger gravity, each atom had a small amount of force, and different atoms had to average out.
 It would be tough to average out perfectly even.
 So the cloud started to spin in a direction.

 As the cloud of hydrogen kept getting smaller, it spun faster.
-This cloud of hydrogen formed the Sun in the centre, and the planets began to form in collide.
-This is why the Earth spins, and most other planets spin in the same direction.
+This cloud of hydrogen formed the Sun in the center, and the planets began to form in collide.
+This is why the Earth rotates, and most other planets spin in the same direction.
 The earth is slowing down.
 The moon is gradually moving away from Earth, slowing it down.
 It is pulling things on earth toward it, such as the tides.

 The Earth has several layers made of a bunch of different substances.
 For inertia, all little parts are trying to move in straight lines.